MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/FluidType.md

 ms.service: minecraft-bedrock-edition
 title: .FluidType Enumeration
 description: Contents of the .FluidType enumeration.
-monikerRange: "=minecraft-bedrock-experimental"
 ---
 # FluidType Enumeration

-> [!CAUTION]
-> This enum is still in pre-release.
-Its signature may change or it may be removed in future releases.

 Represents the type of fluid for use within a fluid containing block, like a cauldron.